1. These are legally binding rules for Gwent and related products.

 19. Be nice!
 Do not do or say anything that is or may be considered racist, harassing, xenophobic, sexist, discriminatory, abusive, defamatory or otherwise offensive or illegal.
 This applies especially in any communications between users.
-Be nice to each other, please!
+Do not spoil the experience of other players by unsportsmanlike or otherwise inadequate behaviour.
+Be nice to each other and play fair, please!

 Gwent is here for your personal enjoyment – please use it for this purpose only.
 Please don't hack the game.
 Being nice and kind to each other while we game together is the right thing to do!

-10.2 Fan Content.
-Please refer to our Fan Content Guidelines for information on how you can make community-generated Gwent content and do related Gwent stuff like make fan art or websites or blogs, create videos/streams/Let’s Plays or run Gwent events/tournaments.
+9.2 Fan Content.
+Please refer to our Fan Content Guidelines for information on how you can make community-generated Gwent content and do related Gwent stuff like make fan art or websites or blogs, create videos/streams/Let’s Plays.

 If you share content in-game via Gwent (e.g. sending links), it’s your responsibility.